-Futur Pension accepts that operational risk is a natural consequence of carrying on business and the management of operational risks is afforded high priority in the company.
-Operational risks mainly affect Futur Pension financially through a cost, for example in connection with customer compensations, but can also lead to regulatory, reputational and customer-related consequences.

-To promote the practical implementation of the objectives for management of operational risks in relation to Futur Pension's strategy, the Board of Directors has established an appetite for risk and has specified risk tolerance levels.
-Appetite for risk and the risk tolerances reflect Futur Pension's strategy to achieve greater customer satisfaction and meet set financial targets and must be taken into account in assessing how operational risks are limited.
+Futur accepts that operational risk is a natural consequence of carrying on business and the management of operational risks is afforded high priority in the company.
+Operational risks mainly affect Futur financially through a cost, for example in connection with customer compensations, but can also lead to regulatory, reputational and customer-related consequences.
+To promote the practical implementation of the objectives for management of operational risks in relation to Futur's strategy, the Board has established a risk appetite and specified risk tolerance levels.
+Appetite for risk and the risk tolerances reflect Futur's strategy to achieve greater customer satisfaction and meet set financial targets and must be taken into account in assessing how operational risks are limited.